Trouble at the Fort

 Tragedy at Fort Adams

 Corp.
 Nelson Henry was a member of the Band of the 7th Coastal Artillery Corps at Fort Adams beginning in 1907.
 He had previously served as a musician in the 15th Infantry Regiment and was transferred to Fort Adams from the Band of the 5th U.S. Infantry.
-In 1908 he took his own life and attempted to kill his wife.
+In 1908 he attempted to kill his wife and took his own life.
 I will let the Boston Globe tell the story.

 Boston Globe, January 1, 1909